dekuNukem/ATX4VC/README.md

 The fan starts to speed up at 25°C, and reaches full speed at 50°C. If probe is not detected, it will run at full speed.

+You can use a heat gun and air duster to test out the probe.

 ### Addressable RGB (ARGB)

 Two standard ARGB headers are available.
 Simply plug them in.
 Up to 100 ARGB LEDs are supported.